Single-Update Mode

 3. Switch the IDs of Attribute A and Attribute B. To do this, navigate to either attribute on the System Setup tab of the workbench.
 Right-click on the attribute and select 'Switch Attribute IDs'.
 In the resulting dialog, select the attribute that the selected attribute should swap IDs with.

-If a user attempts the above actions without entering into single-update mode then errors in data could occur.
+If a user attempts the above actions without entering into SUM then errors in data could occur.